anyaschukin/Multilayer-Perceptron/README.md

 We use gradient descent to update the parameters (weights) of our model.
 The gradient (or derivative) of the loss function tells us the direction we need to adjust our weights in order to achieve the lowest loss (or smallest number of bad classifications).

 #### Activation Function <br>
+This is what allows neural networks to {}.
+An Activation function decides whether a neuron should be activated or not by calculating the weighted sum of its inputs and adding bias to it.
+Activation functions are non-linear, and different activation functions are best suited

 #### Loss Function <br>